-If you are unable to run Wireshark on a live network connection, you can download a packet trace file that was captured while following the steps above on one of the author's computers2.
-You may well find it valuable to download this trace even if you've captured your own trace and use it, as well as your own trace, when you explore the questions below.
+If you are unable to run Wireshark on a live network connection, you can download a packet trace file that was captured while following the steps above on one of the authors' computers.
+You may well find it valuable to download this trace even if you've captured your own trace so that you can use it, as well as your own trace, when you explore the questions below.